osmosis-labs/osmosis/cosmwasm/contracts/crosschain-swaps/README.md

 The second version of the contract simplifies this for users by keeping registries with the necessary information and doing the token unwinding automatically.

 This documentation is for the latest version of the contract.
-For v1, see https://github.com/osmosis-labs/osmosis/tree/v15.x/cosmwasm/contracts/crosschain-swaps
+For v1, see the [previous docs](https://github.com/osmosis-labs/osmosis/tree/v15.x/cosmwasm/contracts/crosschain-swaps)

 ## Instantiation